In the Spotlight: Improvement Service

 2.5 million Scots are using myaccount and Yoti to improve everyday admin tasks

-In 2014, the Improvement Service launched myaccount, a single sign-on portal that gives citizens access to different online public sector services with one username and password.
+In 2014, the Improvement Service launched myaccount (https://www.mygov.scot/myaccount/), a single sign-on portal that gives citizens access to different online public sector services with one username and password.
 Citizens can use myaccount to pay council tax, request a parking permit, change personal details, or pay for school meals.

 Since launching, 50 percent of the eligible population (those aged 12+) – 2.5 million people – are using myaccount. myaccount is now used by all 32 local authorities.

-In 2018, the Improvement Service started working with Yoti, as some public sector services require a higher level of identity assurance.
+In 2018, the Improvement Service started working with Yoti (https://www.yoti.com/), as some public sector services require a higher level of identity assurance.
 They wanted a way for citizens to prove their identity from within myaccount and securely reauthenticate themselves to access different services.
-Users can choose to verify their identity by scanning a QR code with their Yoti Digital ID or by using the online identity verification process.
+Users can verify their identity by scanning a QR code with their Yoti Digital ID or using the online identity verification process.

-With Yoti embedded into the myaccount portal, the Improvement Service has been able to digitise the entire application process for National Entitlement Cards (NEC).
+With Yoti embedded into the myaccount portal, the Improvement Service has digitised the entire application process for National Entitlement Cards (NEC) (https://www.mygov.scot/national-entitlement-card/).
 Previously, people needed to complete a form and travel to their local authority to present physical documents in person.

-This digital process has dramatically decreased the time for someone to receive their NEC, from around 4–6 weeks previously to around 5 days now.
+This digital process has decreased the time for someone to receive their NEC from around 4–6 weeks to around 5 days.

-The online application process is also helping local authorities save precious resources.
+The online application process also helps local authorities save resources.
 Councils can now do more with less budget by reducing manual processes, saving time and money, and reducing the risk of human error.
-The online NEC application has also enhanced security by removing manual data entry and handling, with Yoti completing all verification checks.
+Yoti completes all verification checks, enhancing security and removing manual data handling.

-Building on the success of the NEC process, the Improvement Service has introduced digital right to work checks for MyJobScotland, Scotland’s biggest job board for public sector jobs, including roles in local authorities, universities, the fire brigade, the police, and other organisations.
+Building on the NEC process, the Improvement Service has introduced digital right to work checks for MyJobScotland (https://www.myjobscotland.gov.uk/), Scotland’s biggest job board for public sector jobs.